ejolly/ejolly.github.io/_posts/2019-02-18-rep_measures.md

 Ok time to evaluate some modeling strategies.
 For each model type I'll fit the model to the data as described, and then compute 3 metrics:
 1. **Absolute Error of Coefficient Recovery** - this is simply the sum of the absolute value differences between the real coefficients and the estimated ones.
 It gives us the total error of our model with respect to the data-generating coefficients.
 We could have computed the average instead of the sum, but since our simulated data are all on the same scale, the sum provides us the exact amount we're off from what we were expecting to recover.
 2. **Sum of Model Standard Errors** - this and the next measure are more related to the inferences we want to make on our parameters.
 SE and the associated confidence intervals tell us the total amount of variance around our estimates given this particular modeling strategy.
-Once again, we could have computed the averaged, but like above, the sum gives us the total variance across all our parameters.
+Once again, we could have computed the average, but like above, the sum gives us the total variance across all our parameters.
 3. **Sum of Model T-statistics** - this is the sum of the absolute value of the t-statistics of our model estimates.
 This gives us a sense of how likely we would be to walk away with the inference that there is a statistically significant relationship between our independent variables and dependent variable.
 All else being equal, larger t-stats generally mean smaller p-values so we can build an intuition about how sensitive our modeling strategy is to tell us "yup this is a statistically significant effect."

 ### Multi-level models